 Mission Model Construction

-Build the mission models.
-Use the LEGO® elements from your challenge set, and instructions from this page: www.first-lego-league.org/en/fll/robot-game/buildinginstruction.html.
+Use the LEGO® elements from your challenge set, and instructions from this page: www.first-lego-league.org/en/season/robot-game/building-instructions.html.

-It will take a single person 4–5 hours to do this, so it’s best done in a work party.
+It will take one person at least six hours to do this, so it’s best done in a work party.
 For any team members with little or no experience building with LEGO® elements, mission model construction is a great way to learn.
 This step is also a nice time for new team members to get to know each other.